 I need to make a confession: I was obsessed with researching PrescriptFit.
 So we at DietSpotlight decided to create a detailed review, examining the ingredients, side effects, clinical research and overall customer service.
 Plus we scrutinized all sorts of dieter comments and responses from around the web.
 At this point we compacted all of the facts and feedback we discovered to give you the info you need.

-PrescriptFit is described as a “medical nutrition therapy and weight loss plan.”
-This weight loss method uses branched chain amino acids to help improve overall health and treat medical conditions that are often linked to weight gain, such as type 2 diabetes.
-There are several supplements involved with the PrescriptFit plan, and these include the following; protein shakes, snack bars, soups, puddings, soy crisps, egg protein and flavorings.
+To lead off, PrescriptFit is described as a “medical nutrition therapy and weight-loss plan.”
+This method uses branched chain amino acids to help improve overall health and treat conditions that are often linked to weight gain, such as type 2 diabetes.
+There are several supplements involved with the plan, and these include protein shakes, snack bars, soups, puddings, soy crisps, egg protein and flavorings.
 There are 13 different “food phases” that are supposed to help increase satiety, reduce sugar cravings, lower insulin levels and aid with weight reduction.
 A 50/50 ratio of proteins and complex carbohydrates are consumed.

+First off, we found a few issues with the flavors and that makes it difficult to stick with the diet.
 According to our Research Editor, “Numerous dieters have complained about the taste of PrescriptFit food products and supplements.
-Naturally this is a concern because you’re less likely to use the supplements and food products as directed if they taste bad.”
+Naturally this is a concern because you’re less likely to use them as directed if they’re not good.”

 One customer commented, “Can’t stand the taste of the shakes!
 Tried chocolate and vanilla.
 Not good!”

 “The snack bars are gross.
 Not for me.
 No thanks,” said another dieter.